-A project would have a cumulative impact on solid waste services if it would generate 60 tons of waste or more per year.
+A project would require the preparation of a WMP if it would generate 60 tons of waste or more per year.
 Projects that include the construction, demolition, and/or renovation of 40,000 SF or more of building space are considered by the City to potentially generate this amount of waste, and therefore may have cumulative impacts on solid waste services.
 Other projects such as new single-family residences on public streets or projects creating a demand for litter bin service may also cumulatively impact solid waste services.

-While all projects are required to comply with the City's waste management ordinances, cumulative impacts are mitigated by the implementation of a project-specific WMP that reduces solid waste impacts to below a level of significance.
+While all projects are required to comply with the City's waste management ordinances, projects that meet the criteria according to the City thresholds must implement a project specific WMP that reduces solid waste impacts to below a level of significance.